 - When the conduct occurs after the person knows or should have known of the presence of the public safety officer, and violates statues, ordinances or regulations designed to protect the public safety officer.

 The following are examples of Civil Code 1714.9 in action as it pertains specifically to firefighters.

 - A firefighter slipped and fell on wet stairs during a fire safety inspection.
 The stairs did not have skid-resistant treads.
 The court held that slippery steps were not a danger inherent in the firefighter's activity, and the Fireman's Rule did not preclude him from bringing a lawsuit against the property owner.

 - A firefighter suffered severe burns while fighting a warehouse fire.
 Because it was later discovered that the cause of the fire was arson, a civil action could be taken against the arsonist.

 - A firefighter responded to a chemical boil over at a plant.
 The owner informed the firefighter that the boil over did not involve toxic chemicals or materials and that there would be no danger in trying to contain it.
 These were negligent or intentional misrepresentations.
 The boil over did contain toxic substances to which the firefighter was exposed.
 The Fireman's Rule did not apply.

-“Civil Code Section 1714.9 is a victory for public safety officers,” says Eugenia Steele, a Personal Injury partner in the law firm of Gordon, Edelstein, Krepack, Grant, Felton & Goldstein, LLP (GEK).
-“The Fireman’s Rule in its traditional form is an injustice to those who make great sacrifices to protect us.
-We are dedicated to fighting for the rights of the men and woman who put our safety and well-being front and center every day.”
+"Civil Code Section 1714.9 is a victory for public safety officers," says Joanna Sacavitch, a partner in the law firm of Gordon, Edelstein, Krepack, Grant, Felton & Goldstein, LLP (GEK).
+"The Fireman's Rule in its traditional form is an injustice to those who make great sacrifices to protect us.
+We are dedicated to fighting for the rights of the men and woman who put our safety and well-being front and center every day."

 GEK provides free, confidential consultations for those considering legal representation in a Personal Injury or Workers' Compensation case.
 If you have any questions, please call us at 213-739-7000.